-- neurological events, such stroke or brain injury
+- neurological disorders, such as a stroke or brain injury

 - neurological diseases, such as cerebral palsy or muscular dystrophy

 - head, neck, or mouth cancer